 47: A$AP Rocky.

-46: Band influenced by nothing but My Bloody Valentine who weren't born when Kevin Shields started making his "new" record.
-In other words, they have grown bones, developed kidneys, exited a birth canal, learned to walk, read, and defecate independently, mastered their instruments and figured out the philosophical mechanics of insouciant cool all in the time it has taken Kev to turn on his FX pedals.
+46: Band influenced by nothing but My Bloody Valentine whose members weren't born when Kevin Shields started making his "new" record.
+In other words, they have grown bones, developed kidneys, exited a birth canal, learned to walk, read, defecate independently, mastered their instruments, and figured out the philosophical mechanics of insouciant cool all in the time it has taken Kev to turn on his FX pedals.

 45: The A$AP Ferg album strategically listed a few places higher than the A$AP Rocky record ('cus we know our shit).